bazelbuild/continuous-integration/buildkite/README.md

 ### Running Buildifier on CI

-For each pipeline you can enable [Buildifier](https://github.com/bazelbuild/buildtools/tree/master/buildifier) to check whether all WORKSPACE, BUILD, BUILD.bazel and .bzl files comply with the standard formatting convention.
+For each pipeline you can enable [Buildifier](https://github.com/bazelbuild/buildtools/tree/master/buildifier) to check all WORKSPACE, BUILD, BUILD.bazel and .bzl files for lint warnings and formatting violations.
 Simply add the following code to the top of the particular pipeline configuration:

 ```yaml
 ---